hossiluc/CMSE-202-Final_Project/README.txt

-On This Project we explored different concepts of data manipulation and visualization.
+On this Project we explored different concepts of data manipulation and visualization with regards to the climate of the US.

 The following will detail instructions for running our code: